Uniqueness of the second eigenspace of the interchange process: Abstract

 \section{Abstract}

-The spectral gap theorem of Caputo, Liggett, and Richthammer states that on any connected graph equipped with edge weights, the 2nd eigenvalue of the interchange process equals the 2nd eigenvalue of the random walk process.
-In this work we characterize the 2nd eigenspace of the interchange process.
-We prove that this eigenspace is uniquely determined by the 2nd eigenvectors of the random walk process on every connected weighted graph except the $4$-cycle with uniform edge weights.
-The key to our proof is an induction scheme on the number of vertices, and involves the octopus (in)equality, representation theoretic computations, and graph Laplacian computations.
+The spectral gap theorem of Caputo, Liggett, and Richthammer states that on any connected weighted graph, the second eigenvalue of the interchange process equals the second eigenvalue of the random walk process.
+We characterize the corresponding eigenspace in the regular representation of the symmetric group.
+Except when the graph is a $4$-cycle whose four edge weights are equal, the entire second eigenspace lies in the direct sum of copies of the standard representation and is generated by copies of the second eigenspace of the random-walk Laplacian.
+The proof refines the octopus induction scheme by isolating the summand of the restricted representation that can support equality, and analyzing it in explicit two-subset and exterior-square coordinates.